Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Meta Game/Meta Game.md

 Currency can be exchanged via the [[Lionsberg Central Bank]].

 ## Flow and Velocity of Currency Within the System
-When [[Time Currency]] is earned within the Game, and Spent within the Game, it is gauranteed to return much faster to the spender, leading to ever greater abudnance and exchange between Agents in the Game.
+When [[Time Currency]] is earned within the Game, and Spent within the Game, it is gauranteed to return much faster to the spender, leading to ever greater abundance and exchange between Agents in the Game.

 When [[Time Currency]] is exchanged for [[Fiat Currency]] and leaves the System, the Energy associated with that unit of Value is dissipated into the [[Old World]], where it will be very difficult to recover it from.